-Some doctors may try to persuade you to choose a technique that they are more comfortable with, listen to them, but know that in the end the decision is yours.
+Some doctors may try to persuade you to choose a technique that they are more comfortable with, listen to them, but know that in the end, the decision is yours.

-Good luck on your journey, I wish you a speedy return to health!
+Good luck on your journey.
+I wish you a speedy return to health!

-Dr Christopher Chui is a fully trained, certified and accredited plastic surgeon and is a registered medical practitioner in Singapore and Australia.
+Dr Christopher Chui is a fully trained, certified, and accredited plastic surgeon and is a registered medical practitioner in Singapore and Australia.
 His special interest and passion is in autologous breast reconstruction, rhinoplasty, facial cosmetic surgery and cosmetic breast and body contouring.
-His personal philosophy towards breast reconstruction is to use patient’s own tissues as much as possible to give his patients the most natural feeling and looking breast possible.
-He is is committed to giving his best to his patients.
+His personal philosophy towards breast reconstruction is to use a patient’s own tissues as much as possible to give his patients the most natural feeling and looking breast possible.
+He is committed to giving his best to his patients.